-Remote learning Amendment (Also within the Remote learning policy)
+Remote learning amendment (also within the Remote Learning policy)

-- Keeping in touch with pupils and parents: - Teachers should maintain regular contact with the families and students via telephone, email, Google Classroom.
-Contact should check in on welfare of the student and family and review issues with work. - Teachers should complete any video call with another member of staff on the call. - Parent emails should be responded to at the earliest possible time, the same day unless information or advice needs to be sort in which case longer may be needed.

-- Any complaints, concerns or safeguarding should be reported in the usual manner according to school policy.
+Keeping in touch with pupils and parents:

+- teachers should maintain regular contact with the families and students via telephone, email,and/or Google Classroom.
+Contacts should check on welfare of the student and family and review issues with work - teachers should complete any video call with another member of staff on the call - parent emails should be responded to at the earliest possible time the same day unless information or advice needs to be sought, in which case longer may be needed - any complaints, concerns or safeguarding should be reported in the usual manner according to school policy.
 School telephone lines have the option to speak to the Headteacher.
-All Ripplevale School related email accounts are check daily. - Safeguarding concerns reported by staff will need to be reported by the class charts system and telephoned to the available designated safeguarding lead. - Student behaviour on any online meeting is expected to maintain already existing classroom expectations.
-Should they not be able to abide by these, and fail to be supported by the appropriate adult in the vicinity then that students participating in that call should be removed by the teacher/host.
-Telephone contact with the parent following to explain decisions should be made and the relevant member of SLT informed. - Students will only be encouraged to complete work and not reprimanded for failure to do so. - Any Video call should use the record facility available and all parties and appropriate adults should be made aware and consent to this.
-Recordings will only be kept for the period allowed by the online platform and held by them in accordance with their privacy policy and relevant GDPR regulations and Google's terms and conditions of service. - Any contact with students must be recorded on Class Charts and class spreadsheet held on Teacher Data.
+All Ripplevale School related email accounts are checked daily - safeguarding concerns reported by staff will need to be reported by the Class Charts or My Concern system and telephoned to the available designated safeguarding lead - student behaviour on any online meeting is expected to maintain already existing classroom expectations.
+Should they not be able to abide by these, and fail to be supported by the appropriate adult in the vicinity, then that student's participation in that call should be removed by the teacher/host.
+Telephone contact with the parent to explain decisions should be made and the relevant member of SLT informed

+- students will only be encouraged to complete work and not reprimanded for failure to do so - any video call should use the record facility available and all parties and appropriate adults should be made aware and consent to this.
+Recordings will only be kept for the period allowed by the online platform and held by them in accordance with their privacy policy and relevant GDPR regulations and Google's terms and conditions of service - any contact with students must be recorded on Class Charts and relevant logs held on Teacher Data.